-Lately, my daughter’s been trying to relate God to everyday life – asking lots of questions, making statements about situations.
+Lately, my daughter’s been trying to relate God to everyday life—asking lots of questions, and making statements about situations.
 A lot having to do with kids at school.
-Though we’re homeschooling, in California, we have the option of going through a charter.
+Though we’re homeschooling, in California we have the option of going through a charter.
 In our case, my daughter has the opportunity to take classes at a public school twice a week.
-And I loved this idea for the sake of teaching my kids how to live in the world, yet being not of the world.
-It definitely has its down sides, but my husband and I believe that for right now, this is the route God is leading us for our children.
+And I loved this idea for the sake of teaching her how to live in the world, yet being not of the world.
 And though I’ve anticipated a practical working out of her five-year-old theology, I’ve sometimes found myself floundering at her questions.
 How do I explain this truth which goes so deep and wide, a truth that even requires faith, to someone who’s just discovering the world?

 So as I taught, I felt like I over-explained everything.
 Maybe I was confusing the barista-in-training and making this task much more complicated than I should?

 Well, time passed, and about a year later, I was working the bar with another partner.
 We were dancing back there.
 Pumping out drinks, handed off with confidence, having fun, and making connections.
 At the end of our rush, I turned to my co-worker and said, “I love working bar with you!
 You do such a good job!”

 To which she said with a little laugh, “You should.
 You trained me.”

 And I’d forgotten.
 Not only had I forgotten, but I hadn’t even realized that she’d understood and practiced that which I taught her.
 For the first time, I realized someone had listened to me, and I’d actually trained someone to do their job well.